 In addition, this replacement product rental service is not offered after the product's warranty has expired.

 Term of warranty

-a.
-Upon presentation of the warranty or receipt received upon purb.
-When only the product is brought in:
+Upon presentation of the warranty or receipt received upon purchase:

 Valid for the term indicated on the warranty or the normal term of warranty for the country of purchase.